catherinevee/tfm-aws-cur-budgets/README.md

 3. **Cost Filters**: Use cost filters to create targeted budgets for different environments or projects
 4. **Monitoring**: Regularly review budget performance and adjust thresholds as needed
 5. **Documentation**: Document budget purposes and action plans for threshold breaches
+6. **Encryption**: Use KMS encryption for production environments requiring enhanced security
+7. **Validation**: Leverage the comprehensive variable validation for error prevention

 ## Contributing